 "Shut up.
 I can't believe you waited a whole damn week to try to make a man out of yourself.
 Your existence is no better than a nasty little cockroach.
 The fact that you just-"

-"Mm, I'll take that as a yes," I say from his terrified expression.
+"Mm, I'll take that as a yes," I say from your terrified expression.
 Smirking I twisted your head around.
 You looked absolutely disturbing just like your victims did.
 Blood dripped out your nose and your facial features were all screwed up.
 I got up and fixed the little things.
 Straightened out my posture, my hair was out of its frenzy, and a hint of a smile was on my face.
 Calm and eased I got to my car, opened the door, and then slid back into my seat, obviously satisfied.
+Though, I have to admit I have a passion for the dramatics.